 Each member of the campus community is responsible for the security and protection of EIRs over which he or she has control.
 UCSF Minimum Security Standards for Electronic Information Resources (Addendum B) has been published to help departments and individuals protect their computing devices.
 UCSF Wireless Networks is published to assist in providing comprehensive protection of the wireless extension of UCSF networks (Addendum D).
 Likewise, within the UCSF distributive computing environment, the IT Governance Committee and Information Security Committee have identified specific roles and responsibilities for securing EIRs UCSF Roles and Responsibilities for Securing Electronic Information Resources (Addendum A).
 UCSF data that is lost, stolen, compromised, or suspected of being compromised must be reported and investigated according to UCSF Incident Investigation (Addendum C).
 UCSF users/workforce members who handle or process credit card information must adhere to the PCI Standard (Addendum E).
-UCSF shall utilize the UCSF Data Classification Standard to determine the assigned classification of information by data type, protection level, availability level, legal requirements, access requirements, and encryption requirements.
+UCSF shall utilize the UCSF Data Classification Standard (Addendum F) to determine the assigned classification of information by data type, protection level, availability level, legal requirements, access requirements, and encryption requirements.

 Contact Responsible Office (above) with any questions.